CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02-new.md

 ### Task 2: Create a Notebook

+In this task, you'll create a new notebook file named `anomaly_detection.ipynb` and connect it to your running Compute Instance and the **Python 3.10 - SDK v2** kernel, so it's ready to run the Python code used throughout the rest of this lab.

 1. Select **Notebooks (1)** from the left navigation pane, select **+ Files (2)**, and then choose **Create new folder (3)** to create a new folder for storing your notebook and related files.

    ![](../../media/y1july26-p1t1p8.png)